Phantom1003/obsidian-slide-note/README.md

 #### 1.1.5 `text` Field

-Since the PDF pages are rendered as HTML canvas elements, You cannot select the text in the page.
+Since the PDF pages are rendered as HTML canvas elements, You cannot select the text on the page.
-Enable `text` field to allow you to select them.
+Enable the `text` field to allow you to select them.
 The default value is false.

 #### 1.1.6 `rotat` Field

-You can also rotate your page with `rotat` field.
+You can also rotate your page with the `rotat` field.
 The value of this field must be a multiple of 90 degrees, the default value is 0

-Notice this field is not compatible with `text` field.
+Notice this field is not compatible with the `text` field.

 #### 1.1.6 `rect` Field

 The `rect` field can help you render only a part of the page.
 This field receives four parameters which are the x and y coordinates of the upper left corner of the render window, and the width and height of the render window.
-For the purpose of simplicity, each parameter is presented as a percentage.
+For simplicity, each parameter is presented as a percentage.
 For example, W(0.5) represents 50% of the width.
 The default render window is the entire page.